tan92hl/Complex-Question-Answering-Evaluation-of-GPT-family/answers_from_models/readme.md

 For the ChatGPT model, we have done multiple comparison experiments.
 On the WQSP, QALD-9 and GraphQuestions data sets, we compared the data of February and March, and ended with "_March.txt" and "_February.txt" respectively .

 Additionally, for the QALD-9 and GraphQuestions datasets, we used Chinese prompts and English prompts for comparison, ending with "zh_cn_prompt.txt" and "en_prompt.txt" respectively.

+At the same time, we also tested on the newly released GPT-4.
+Due to the limitation of OpenAI, we extracted 500 data from each data set for testing.
+The format of the test data results is the same as that of ChatGPT.